zacgwennap/zacgwennap.github.io/NASA Intern.md

   <img src="assets/X-59_3dp.jpg" alt="3D Printed Models of X-59 Aircraft" style="height: 400px; width: auto;">
 </div>

 In addition to 3D printing, I designed a paper model of the X-59 aircraft that could be used in STEM education to inspire students and provide a hands-on learning experience.
 This project emphasized the importance of bridging engineering and education to make aerospace concepts accessible to younger audiences.
+It can be found [here](https://www.nasa.gov/wp-content/uploads/2022/01/x-59-paper-desktop-model_1.pdf?emrc=b1a26b).

 **Paper Model of the X-59 Aircraft**
 <div style="display: flex; justify-content: center;">
   <img src="assets/X-59_paper_demo.jpg" alt="Paper Model of X-59 Aircraft" style="height: 400px; width: auto;">
 </div>

+---

 ## NASA Volunteering
 On top of my internship responsibilities, I volunteered to take on an additional engineering project with NASA’s Johnson Space Center.